 In the case of Kraft this strategy has certainly worked in boosting profitability: margins are the highest in the food sector, even compared to other quality names such as Nestle.
 That said there are two big issues that have limited the success in terms of shareholder returns.
 The first is the crazy valuation ascribed to the stock over the past few years.
 Back when the shares were trading in the $90 region we were looking at a valuation of something like 25x earnings.
 Even with a perfect execution of the 3G playbook it is very hard to generate good medium-term returns with that kind of headwind.

 The second is the balance sheet situation.
 As it stands Kraft’s net debt position sits at around $30 billion, which is equivalent to somewhere in the region of 4x annual earnings before interest, depreciation and amortization (EBITDA).
 Normalized free cash flow is currently in the $4.00-$4.50 billion range, while annual cash dividends take up around $2.90-$3.00 billion of that.
-Now the great thing about owning brands such as Heinz Tomato Ketchup, Velveeta and Philadelphia is that the cash flow is fairly reliable.
-If we therefore assume that Kraft’s $4 billion free cash flow is sustainable then it could realistically reduce the net debt to EBITDA quite rapidly if the dividend was slashed.
+Now, the great thing about owning brands such as Heinz Tomato Ketchup, Velveeta and Philadelphia is that the cash flow is high quality and reliable.
+It wouldn’t take more than a few years to make a serious dent in that debt pile assuming the company could throw the full $4 billion in surplus cash at it each year.

 At this point the income investors will probably have switched off, however I think there are good reasons to accept the short term pain of a dividend cut in order to slash debt.
 The most obvious one is the growth issue.
 Given the shares are still trading at 17x earnings, which looks quite reasonable but is actually still expensive once you include net debt (see chart below), I’d say growing profits is important in terms of shareholder returns.
 As far as I can see Kraft Heinz has two ways to deliver this.
 The first is by going down the traditional route of investing in its brands, perhaps targeting emerging markets, along with productivity increases.
 The second is to continue the strategy of leveraged acquisitions followed by aggressive cost cutting.